aimeertaylor/Pv3Rs/README.md

 [[Snounou & Beck, 1998]](https://doi.org/10.1016/S0169-4758(98)01340-4); and
 hidden biomass the spleen and bone marrow
 [[Markus, 2019]](https://doi.org/10.1016/j.pt.2019.08.009).
-Users must interpret outputs in context of the study and its methods.
+Users must interpret outputs in light of these limitations and in the context of the study and its methods.
 For example, we expect Pv3Rs to output probable relapse if a person is reinfected by a new mosquito but with parasites that are recently related to those that caused a previous infection, as might happen in household transmission chains.

 #### Sibling misspecification